apigee/registry/README.md

 - **`rpc`** containing generated Protocol Buffer support code (in Go).
 - **`gapic`** containing the Go GAPIC (generated API client) library.
-- **`cmd/cli`** containing a generated command-line interface.
+- **`cmd/apg`** containing a generated command-line interface.

 ## Enabling the Google Cloud Datastore API

-The reference API implementation uses the
+The reference implementation uses the
 [Google Cloud Datastore API](https://cloud.google.com/datastore).
 This must be enabled for a Google Cloud project and appropriate credentials must be available.
 One way to get credentials is to use